This post may contain affiliate links. Please see my disclosure policy for details.

 See here for all the different options and how to book a distillery tour!

 What to expect on a Deanston Distillery Outlander Tour

 I should probably say that on the tour, you won’t just be seeing Jared’s warehouse from Outlander.

 It’s a full-on, informative tour that takes you through the complete journey of how whisky starts from nature and ends up in your dram glass.

-You’ll be wandering through the the milled process to turn malted barely into grist.
+You’ll be wandering through the milled process to turn malted barley into grist.

-How its fermented with copper and how its matured in barrels in their cellars (cue the Outlander fan moment).
+How it’s fermented with copper and how it matured in barrels in their cellars (cue the Outlander fan moment).
 Until eventually, it’s bottled for selling.

-No modern technology is used in making the whisky, so it’s a traditional process which is fascinating to learn about.
+No modern technology is used in making the whisky, so it’s a traditional process that is fascinating to learn about.